From Probable Death to Rebirth – Restructuring Modern Times Beer

 The Bottom Line:

-As CRO of craft brewery Modern Times Beer, Stapleton Group achieved a full recovery for the company’s secured lenders and helped save more than 160 jobs by auctioning the business as a going concern for $20 million.
-The successful sale closed just one week before the lenders were expecting to liquidate the company for $1.5 to $2.0 million, which would have resulted in a write-down exceeding 90% for the secured lenders and total losses for downstream lenders.
+As CRO of craft brewery Modern Times Beer, Stapleton Group achieved a recovery exceeding 5x the estimated liquidation value for the company’s secured lenders and helped save more than 160 jobs by auctioning the business as a going concern.
+The successful sale closed just one week before the lenders were expecting to liquidate the company for $1.5 to $2.0 million, which would have resulted in a write-down of over 90% for the secured lenders and total losses for downstream lenders.

 “We are very pleased with the outcome given the dire situation we walked into – a company unable to fulfill customer demand, lenders threatening liquidation, and a C-suite of just one, newly-hired executive after management walked out the door.”